 At retirement, employees who are enrolled in benefits may convert their unused hours of sick leave to pay for health, dental, vision and long term care insurance premiums into retirement.

 Please Note: Change of insurance providers may only be done during retiree open enrollment annually.
 Any changes made will be effective January 1st of the following year.
-If moving out of state, you should contact Employee Benefits at (562) 570-6303 to check on the portability of your insurance.
+If moving out of state, you should contact the Retirement Team at (562) 570-6303 to check on the portability of your insurance.
 If changes are necessary they will be handled at the time of retirement or at a later date (when you move).
 Also, once you cancel your insurance you may never re-enroll.

 CalPERS Special Power Of Attorney